nauman-zahoor/disaster_response_pipeline_project/README.md

 # Disaster Response Pipeline Project
 App is live at: https://disaster-relief-nauman.herokuapp.com

+## Motivation
+Motivation behind this project is to learn how a machine learning project for real life scenario is developed from start i.e. collecting data to delpoying it.
+This project builds a machine learning classifier and deploys it on a webapp.
+Webapp uses model and classifies incoming messages (in our secnario: disaster realted) in to categories like Water,Refugees,Floods etc. so that disaster relief workers can identify who needs what automatically.

 ## Installation
 Install required libraries using requirements file using the following instruction.
 ```